-Pseudomonas aeruginosa is known to produce two types of pigments, pyocyanin and fluorescein which is a characteristic property and aids in isolation of Pseudomonas from clinical material.
-An additional pigment called as pyorubin was reported by King.
-Pyocyanin is green while fluorescein is fluorescent yellow and pyorubin is reddish brown.
-Some strains produce all these pigments while the others produce one or two pigments.
-P.aeruginosa can be identified on Hugh Leifson Medium.
-Kings Medium B Base is particularly suited for fluorescein.
+Pseudomonas aeruginosa is known to produce two types of pigments, pyocyanin and fluorescein which is a characteristic property and aids in its isolation from from clinical and food samples.
+An additional pigment entitled pyorubin was reported by King.
+Pyocyanin is green, fluorescein is fluorescent yellow and pyorubin is reddish brown in colour.
+Some strains produce all the three pigments while the others produce one or two.
+Kings Medium B Base w/ 1.5% agar, recommended by FDA BAM is particularly suited for fluorescein production.
+This medium can be used as a general medium for the non-selective isolation and pigment production of Pseudomonas species from foods, cosmetics etc.